Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Introduction

-\Gls{vqvae} have been extensively explored in computer vision to discretize continuous representations into codebook vectors~\citep{oord2018,takida2022sqvaevariationalbayesdiscrete,razavi2019generatingdiversehighfidelityimages}.
-Although \glspl{vqvae} share the reconstruction objective of \glspl{sae}, they critically differ by mapping inputs to discrete codebook vectors rather than continuous activations.
-When applied to NLP, these codebook vectors can be interpreted as linguistic concepts that are essential for reconstruction.
+\Glspl{vqvae} have been extensively explored in computer vision to discretize the continuous representations of images into codebook vectors~\citep{oord2018,takida2022sqvaevariationalbayesdiscrete,razavi2019generatingdiversehighfidelityimages}.
+We hypothesize that when \glspl{vqvae} are applied to language model activations, the codebook vectors will capture interpretable linguistic concepts --- syntactic patterns or semantic categories --- essential for the \gls{vqvae} reconstruction objective.
+Also, even though \glspl{vqvae} share the reconstruction objective of \glspl{sae}, they critically differ by utilizing a single discrete codebook vector rather than a linear combination of active neurons.
+This discrete bottleneck naturally concentrates information, sidestepping the ambiguity of identifying which feature directions to consider in combination.

-Building on these insights, we propose \gls{clvqvae}, a framework that discovers concepts between transformer layers.
-Unlike standard \glspl{vqvae} which reconstruct the same layer, our model acts as a transcoder, mapping activations from a lower layer~$l$ to a higher layer~$h$ through a discrete bottleneck, hence collapsing redundant residual-stream features into interpretable codebook vectors.
-We enhance this architecture with two key technical contributions: (1) a stochastic sampling mechanism that selects from top-k nearest codebook vectors using temperature-controlled probability distributions, significantly improving codebook utilization and concept diversity compared to deterministic approaches; and (2) directional similarity-based codebook initialization through scaled-spherical k-means++, which better captures the semantic structure of language embeddings where angular relationships often carry more meaning than Euclidean distances.
+Building on these insights, we propose \gls{clvqvae}, a framework that discovers concepts across transformer layers.
+Unlike standard \glspl{vqvae} that reconstruct the same layer, our model acts as a transcoder, i.e., mapping activations from a lower layer~$l$ to a higher layer~$h$ through a discrete bottleneck, thus collapsing redundant residual-stream features into interpretable codebook vectors.
+We further improve this architecture by introducing a stochastic sampling mechanism that selects from the top-$k$ nearest codebook vectors using temperature-controlled probability distributions, resulting in better codebook utilization and concept diversity compared to deterministic approaches.

-We evaluate \gls{clvqvae} on ERASER~\citep{eraser_sst}, Jigsaw Toxicity~\citep{cjadams_2017}, and AGNEWS \citep{gulli2005ag} using fine-tuned RoBERTa \citep{liu2019roberta}, BERT \citep{devlin2019bert}, and LLaMA-2-7b models.
-Perturbation-based experiments show that our approach identifies salient concepts that strongly influence predictions, outperforming clustering, single-layer VQVAE, and \gls{sae} baselines.
-Human evaluation corroborates these findings, with \gls{clvqvae} visualisations achieving markedly higher model-alignment and inter-annotator agreement scores than clustering approach, indicating that our discrete concepts faithfully interprets the reason of the prediction.
+We evaluate \gls{clvqvae} on the ERASER-Movie~\citep{eraser_sst}, Jigsaw Toxicity~\citep{cjadams_2017}, and AGNEWS \citep{gulli2005ag} datasets using fine-tuned RoBERTa \citep{liu2019roberta}, BERT \citep{devlin2019bert}, and decoder-only models like LLaMA-2-7b and Qwen2.5-3B-Instruct.
+Perturbation-based experiments shows that our approach identifies salient concepts that strongly influence the predictions, outperforming clustering, single-layer VQVAE, and \gls{sae} baselines.
+The quality of these concepts is further validated by an LLM-as-a-judge evaluation, which finds them more coherent than those from the competing methods.
+Finally, human evaluation confirms their practical utility for interpretation, with \gls{clvqvae} visualizations achieving higher model-alignment and inter-annotator agreement scores than the clustering baseline.